Murder on the Orient Express (1974 film): Development

 Dame Agatha Christie had been quite displeased with some film adaptations of her works made in the 1960s, and accordingly was unwilling to sell any more film rights.
 When Nat Cohen, chairman of EMI Films, and producer John Brabourne attempted to get her approval for this film, they felt it necessary to have Lord Mountbatten of Burma (of the British royal family and also Brabourne's father-in-law) help them broach the subject.
-In the end, according to Christie's husband, Sir Max Mallowan: "Agatha herself has always been allergic to the adaptation of her books by the cinema, but was persuaded to give a rather grudging appreciation to this one."
+In the end, according to Christie's husband, Sir Max Mallowan, "Agatha herself has always been allergic to the adaptation of her books by the cinema, but was persuaded to give a rather grudging appreciation to this one."
 According to one report, Christie gave approval because she liked the previous films of the producers, Romeo and Juliet and Tales of Beatrix Potter.

 Casting

 Christie's biographer Gwen Robyns quoted her as saying, "It was well made except for one mistake.
 It was Albert Finney, as my detective Hercule Poirot.
-I wrote that he had the finest moustache in England—and he didn't in the film.
+I wrote that he had the finest mustache in England — but he didn't in the film.
 I thought that a pity—why shouldn't he?"

 Cast members eagerly accepted upon first being approached.
 Lumet went to Sean Connery first, who admitted that he had been "stupidly flattered" by Lumet saying that if you get the biggest star, the rest will come along.
 Bergman was initially offered the role of Princess Dragomiroff, but instead requested to play Greta Ohlsson.
 Lumet said:

 Bergman won an Academy Award for Best Supporting Actress for the portrayal.

 The entire budget was provided by EMI.
 The cost of the cast came to £554,100.